-- We provide a quantitative guide to the churn resulting from various node selection strategies in real-world traces. - We demonstrate and analytically characterize the surprisingly good performance of Random Replacement, showing that it is much better than Preference List strategies and in many cases reasonably close to the best strategy.
-Its simplicity and acceptable performance may make RR an appropriate choice for certain systems. - Using the difference between RR and PL, we demonstrate and explain performance differences in existing designs for the topology of DHT overlay networks, replica placement in DHTs, anycast server selection, and overlay multicast tree construction.
-In many protocols, simply adding some randomization can go a long way towards reducing churn.
+- We provide a quantitative guide to the churn resulting from various node selection strategies in real-world traces. - We demonstrate and analytically characterize the performance of Random Replacement, showing that it is better than Preference List strategies and in many cases reasonably close to the best strategy.
+Its simplicity and acceptable performance may make RR an appropriate choice for certain systems.

+Using the difference between RR and PL, we demonstrate and explain performance differences in existing designs for the topology of DHT overlay networks, replica placement in DHTs, anycast server selection, and overlay multicast tree construction.
+In many protocols, simply adding some randomization is an easy way to reduce churn.

 This paper proceeds as follows.
 Section 2 evaluates churn under various selection strategies.
-In Section 3, we give intuition for and analysis of RR and PL startegies.
+In Section 3, we give intuition for and analysis of RR and PL strategies.
 Section 4 explores how the difference between RR and PL affects system design.
-We discuss tradeoffs between strategies in Section 5 and related work in Section 6, and conclude in Section 7.
+We discuss why one would intentionally use RR in Section 5 and related work in Section 6, and conclude in Section 7.